Skip to content

 Open source — planned

 The source code is not yet public.
-A release as an open-source project is planned once the software reaches a stable state and a clean setup guide exists.
+A release as open source is planned once the software reaches a stable state and a clean setup guide exists.

 The goal: a project that every municipality, club, and initiative can run themselves — without depending on a central service.